 If you already have a pot or planter, keep the size in mind when ordering your balcony plants.
 If you’re buying your plants first, then you can order whatever your heart desires and then work on getting a suitable pot.
 The best part of container planting is that you can design your masterpiece just like you would if planting in the yard.
 Try to experiment with a mixture of 2 to 4 plants in different colors and textures and have fun!

 Mind the Temperature

-Container plants also need a little more care than those planted in the ground.
+Bear in mind that container plants need a little more TLC than those planted in the ground.
 Because the plant and its roots sit above the ground, rather than in it, your plants will be more susceptible to temperature changes.
-You can bring your plants inside when temperatures drop or rise, if you have the room.
-Some people simply move them into their garage, though that does not work in all situations.
+You can try bringing your plants inside when temperatures drop or rise, if you have the room.
+Some people move them into their garage, though that does not work in all situations.
+Begonias are a popular container plant, you can read more about growing them and moving them according to temp changes here.
 As an alternative, you can insulate the pots by wrapping them with multiple layers of newspaper or a towel; then cover the entire container with a plant cover made for that purpose, or with a loosely wrapped plastic cover.
 Just uncover them as soon as the temperatures are warm enough.